(精読) | ||

 1. Find an interesting article (* see below).

 2. Preview the title, organization, & images.
-Think about the topic before reading.
+Think about the topic and about what you want to know before reading.

 3. Read, trying your best to understand the main points.